-This parts listing supports the Nortel Networks Layer 2-7 GbE Switch Module for IBM @server BladeCenter.
+The following table shows the list of the parts that come with the switch module option.
+This parts listing supports the copper and fiber models of the Nortel Networks Layer 2/3 GbE Switch Module for IBM @server BladeCenter.

 Note: Field replaceable units (FRUs) should be serviced only by qualified field service technicians.
 Customer replaceable units can be replaced by the customer.